tongmeihan1995/DocEE/README.md

 **Soft news** refers to interesting incidents related to human life, such as celebrity deeds, sports events and other entertainment-centric reports.

 Based on the hard/soft news theory and the category framework in (Lehman-Wilzig and Seletzky, 2010), we define a total of 59 event types, with 31 hard news event types and 28 soft news event types.
-Detailed information is shown in **Event Schema.md**.
+We provides full event ontology in **Event Schema.md**.

 # Example of DocEE
 DocEE aims at **Event Classification** and **Event Arguments Extraction**.
 Here is an example of DocEE.